Archs/godm/README.md

     v, err := conn.DoValue(...)
     ...

+Commands can also be pipelined using

+    ppl, err := db.Pipeline()
+    ppl.Do(...)
+    ppl.Do(...)
+    ppl.Do(...)
+    ppl.Do(...)
+    results, err := ppl.Collect()

+Here `results` is a slice of result sets with the returned values of all pipelined command.
 Additionally subscriptions can be established with

     sub, err := db.Subscription()
     err := sub.Subscribe("foo", "bar", "baz*")